Ethanol48/medium-api-library/README.md

 This is a personal project born because I wanted to extract information about my articles in medium.com to import it into my personal website.

-So I was searching for an alternative, until I encountered an unoficial Medium API that had a lot of features, but I had some problems with it, first in not open-sourced, you need to register in a website called rapidAPI, in the free plan you have 100 free calls, and after that it becomes <strong>4 cents</strong> per call!!, by the way that it's structured you need to make 3 calls to have the publications of a user, if you need to parse through a list of the authors of your company, the bill could ramp up pretty quickly.
+So I was searching for an alternative from the official medium API as it is deprecated, until I encountered an unoficial Medium API that had a lot of features, but I had some problems with it, first in not open-sourced, you need to register in a website called rapidAPI, in the free plan you have 100 free calls, and after that it becomes <strong>4 cents</strong> per call!!, After some calls the bill could be

 I know that this is very useful and can make money with this but I don't think this is the way to do this.